top of page

 During National Tree Week, 22-30 Nov 2025, 3000 CAP trees were planted at Ham Hill Country Park, Somerset.

-November 2025
+November, 2025

-With the help of planting teams from the Somerset Council, local volunteer groups, local families and even a team from Scout Productions, 3,000 native trees were planted over 6 days in Witcombe Valley at Ham Hill Country Park.
-The planting was led by Paul McNeill who, in conjunction with ecologist James Chapman, had selected fifteen native tree species to plant including oak, hazel, field maple, goat willow & crab apple.
-Species were included if both drought tolerant and beneficial to local wildlife.
-Despite myriad weather conditions the teams remained cheerful and we are delighted that the woodland is now in.
-These projects don't happen without funders and this one was no different.
-A huge thanks therefore goes to Stink Films, ProdCo, BBH, Academy Films & Biscuit Filmworks.
+With the help of planting teams from the Somerset Council, local volunteer groups, local families, a team from Scout Productions and MP Sarah Dyke, 3,000 native trees were planted over 6 days in Witcombe Valley at Ham Hill Country Park.
+The planting was led by Paul McNeill who, with ecologist James Chapman, had selected 15 native tree species to plant including oak, hazel, field maple, goat willow & crab apple.
+Species were included if drought tolerant and beneficial to local wildlife.
+Despite myriad weather conditions the teams were brilliant and we are delighted that the woodland is now in!

 PLANTING AT HAM HILL

 The ancient Iron Age fort of Ham Hill in Somerset has five woodlands which are home to the rare hazel dormouse.
-In November 2025, volunteers led by the Somerset Council, planted 3,000 trees to bridge four existing pockets of the woodland - including Pit & Horse - in order to extend their range.
+In November 2025, volunteers led by the Somerset Council planted 3,000 trees to bridge four existing pockets of the woodland - including Pit & Horse - in order to extend their range.
 Principle funders for the project include Stink Films, ProdCo, BBH, Academy Films & Biscuit Filmworks

 ON THE TRAIL OF DORMICE